anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 # Module 2: Generate data for the lab

 In this module, we will generate data for the lab that we will persist in our data lake in Cloud Storage.
 We will generate two flavors of persistence formats - Parquet and Hudi to showcase performance variations WRT BigLake queries.
+To make this lab also gently introduce capabilities in Dataproc for those new to it, the lab includes running a Spark Dataproc job from command line to read from BigQuery (with the Apache Spark BigQuery connector) and write to Cloud storage as Parquet, and to generate the Hudi dataset, we will use a Jupyter notebook on Dataproc

 **Lab Module Duration:** <br>
 30 minutes